protasenya02/WT_1/README.md

 # WT_1
-Basics of html and cdd
+Basics of html and css